ndxm-admin/nd-react-ui/README.md

 # nd-react-ui
-an ui library using react.js
+an ui library base on react.js